Skip to main content

 Common Scenarios

-- Enterprise vendor aligns embedded components with strict accessibility rule
+• Enterprise vendor aligns embedded components with strict accessibility rules.

 Purpose - Create a unified app that uses Air Doctor screens as modules.